Mandelbrot set image very small MohammedAmin.com

 The reason only three parties are listed is that in England, under our current electoral system, the many other political parties established in England have no realistic prospects of any form of political power.
 If you reside in Scotland or Wales, the respective nationalist party is a realistic fourth option to add to the ones listed below.

-Annual subscription for working adult
+Current annual subscription for working adult

 The Conservative Party